 To apply for a new licence or to renew your existing licence, please complete this online form.
 You will need to submit the following with your application:

-- enhanced DBS certificate that is less than 28 days old (you will not need to provide this if you use the DBS update services referred to above).
+- enhanced DBS certificate that is less than 28 days old (you will still need to provide your certificate so that we can use your unique reference number to access your online account.
 If the DBS is pending, please provide once obtained.

 - if you have lived outside the UK for 6 or more consecutive months, a Certificate of Good Conduct (if no DBS equivalent).
 Please visit this website for more information.